Burundi | Uburundi

 Strange Weaver (John Caddick)

-Albertine Rift endemics found in Burundi
+Albertine Rift endemics occurring in Burundi

 Rwenzori Turaco